BharathN5701/VSD_INTERNSHIP/README.md

 **VSD INTERNSHIP**
-TASK 1:-
+**TASK 1:-***
-Installation of RISC-V toolchain using VDI.
-Uploading the snapshot of compiled C code and RISC-V Objdmp.
+**Installation of RISC-V toolchain using VDI.
+Uploading the snapshot of compiled C code and RISC-V Objdmp.**
 Installation:
 A. Oracle Virtual machine.

-image

 B. Gedit editor.

-image

-Steps:
+**Flow**
 1.)
 Open Gedit and write the C code to find the sum of n numbers.

-Screenshot 2024-10-23 090141

 2.)
 Compile the above code using gcc and get the output.

-Screenshot 2024-10-23 090441

 3.)
 Now, compile and run the same code using the RISC-V Simulator and search for main using the command: "riscv64-unknown-elf-objdump -d sum.o | less" and then type out "/main".

-image

 4.)
 Changing it from O1 to Ofast.

-image

 5.)
 Search for main usin the commands: "riscv64-unknown-elf-objdump -d sum.o | less" and then type out "/main".

-image

-TASK 2:-
+**TASK 2:-
 Performing SPIKE Simulation and Observation with -O1 anf -Ofast.
-Debugging a simple C code with Interactive Debugging Mode using Spike and Uploading snapshot of compiled C code, RISC-V Objdmp.
+Debugging a simple C code with Interactive Debugging Mode using Spike and Uploading snapshot of compiled C code, RISC-V Objdmp.**
-A. SPIKE Simulation and Observation with -O1 anf -Ofast.
-Upload snapshot of compiled C code, RISC-V Objdmp.
+**A. SPIKE Simulation and Observation with -O1 anf -Ofast.
+Upload snapshot of compiled C code, RISC-V Objdmp.**
 What is SPIKE in RISC-V?
 A RISC-V ISA is a simulator, enabling the testing and analysis of RISC-V programs without the need for actual hardware.